mesonbuild/meson/docs/markdown/Running-Meson.md

 | `release`        | full optimization, no debug info                                                                                                                           |

 The build directory is mandatory.
 The reason for this is that it simplifies the build process immensely.
-Meson will not under any circumstances write files inside the source directory (if it does, it is a bug and should be fixed).
+Meson will not, under any circumstances, write files inside the source directory (if it does, it is a bug and should be fixed).
 This means that the user does not need to add a bunch of files to their revision control's ignore list.
 It also means that you can create arbitrarily many build directories for